-Galveston Island State Park, in Galveston County, is in the city of Galveston on the west end of Galveston Island.
-It is a 2,013.1-acre site that was acquired in 1969 from private owners under the State Parks Bond Program and was opened in 1975.
+Galveston Island State Park, in Galveston County, is in the city of Galveston and on the west end of Galveston Island.
+The state acquired the 2,013.1-acre site in 1969 from private owners under the State Parks Bond Program.
+It opened in 1975.